 Paula Boyden, deputy veterinary director at the Dogs Trust says: “Many dog owners enjoy taking their dogs for walks along the canals and rivers because it is generally quite quiet.
 Many city-dwellers find the peaceful nature of the waterways a wonderful escape from the hustle and the bustle of the city.
 All dogs enjoy a long walk and exploring with their noses, so all the smells – people, boats and animals - are wonderful for environment enrichment.”

-All these places to go welcome dogs, and are provided with dog waste bins.
+All these places to go welcome dogs and are provided with dog waste bins.
 Some may require dogs to be on leads.
+This list is not exhaustive, these are just some of our favourites.

 This Local Nature Reserve consists of a series of lakes, surrounded by woods and grassland, next to the Grand Union Canal.
 The lakes were formed when disused gravel pits filled naturally with water and there are a variety of walking routes, including a nature trail.